cloudrobotics/cloudrobotics.github.io/iccr2017/calls.md

 Camera ready: November 7, 2017

+---

 ## Special issue
 A selection of the best papers will be invited to submit an extended version for a Special Issue for the Journal of Software Engineering (JOSER).
+- Architectures and middleware solutions for cyber-physical systems
+- Domain Specific Languages for cloud robotics and cyber-physical systems
+- Software engineering practices for networked robots
+- Computational offloading and load balancing in robotics

+---

 ## Student grants
 There are a limited number of travel grants available for authors of accepted papers at the conference.
 Applicants should send an e-mail to yulin.zhang@u-picardie.fr